Best Kids Bikes: 10 Best Brands

 Assembling a bike can be very complicated, but for the best kids bikes, brands have made an art out of simplifying the process.
 From clear and concise instructions to included tools, most of the high-end bike brands can be assembled in about 10 – 15 minutes!

 Passionate about bikes and their products, one of the major benefits of purchasing from a kid-specific bike brand is the customer service they provide.
-Whether something isn’t quite right with your bike or you are confused about assembling it, their customer service stands ready to help.
+Whether something isn’t quite right with your bike or you are confused about assembling it, their customer service is exceptional.

 Quality kids bikes aren’t cheap, but they are a great investment.
 As long as they are properly maintained and cared for, each of these brands have a high resale value, so you can expect to get at least half (but likely much more) of your investment back once your child outgrows it.